solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 10: Storage in ADLS Gen2

-In this Task, you will explore the relationship between Apache Spark partitions and how those partitions are represented in Azure Data Lake Storage Gen2.
+In this task, you will explore the relationship between Apache Spark partitions and how those partitions are represented in Azure Data Lake Storage Gen2.

 1. In the **Data** hub, select **Linked** (1).
 Expand the **Azure Data Lake Storage Gen2** account linked to your Synapse Workspace (2), and select the **users** file system (3).